up2themic/alpaca-py/docs/getting_started.rst

 Poetry
 ^^^^^^

-If you're using poetry to manage dependencies in your project.
-You can add Alpaca-py to your project by running
+If you're using poetry to manage dependencies in your project, you can add Alpaca-py to your project by running:

 .. code-block:: shell-session